 - Titanium dioxide

-Any injured worker acquiring from wood fibers and paper health problems should seek medical attention immediately.
+Any injured worker acquired from wood fibers and paper health problems should seek medical attention immediately.
 Additionally, workers can be exposed to other occupational hazards from tons of wood dust containing microbes, fungus, spores, and finely ground wood particles.

 Some workers experience repetitive stress injuries from performing the same job for hours at a time.